Close Menu

 Hepatitis A is a viral infection that causes liver inflammation.
 It is caused by the hepatitis A virus (HAV), which is comes from contaminated food or water.
 Or, by close contact with an infected person.

-Symptoms of hepatitis A usually appear 2 to 6 weeks after exposure to the virus and may include fatigue, fever, loss of appetite, nausea, vomiting, abdominal pain, dark urine, and yellowing of the skin and eyes (jaundice).
+Symptoms of hepatitis A usually appear 2 to 6 weeks after exposure to the virus and may include fatigue, fever, loss of appetite, nausea, pain, dark urine, and yellowing of the skin and eyes.
 However, some people may not experience any symptoms at all.

 Most people with hepatitis A recover fully within a few weeks or months, and there is no specific treatment for the infection.
 Treatment typically involves managing symptoms and getting plenty of rest.
-In some cases, hospitalization may be required if the symptoms are severe.
+In some cases, you may need a hospital stay if your symptoms are severe.

 You can get a vaccine to prevent yourself from getting hepatitis A. You should also practice good hygiene (such as washing hands thoroughly with soap and water) and avoid risky behaviors such as eating dirty food.